kyma-project/kyma/docs/tracing/docs/001-overview-tracing.md

 - Performance and latency optimization

 Jaeger provides compatibility with the Zipkin protocol.
 The compatibility makes it possible to use Zipkin protocol and clients in Istio, Envoy, and Kyma services.

+You can access the Jaeger UI either locally at `https://jaeger.kyma.local` or on a cluster at `https://jaeger.{domain-of-kyma-cluster}`.